 - Let your imagination run wild and act like police officers, firefighters, nurses, vets, astronauts, etc. Pretend to be mermaids, grocery store clerks, or even shooting stars!

 - While playing, communicate your needs and ask for help.
 For example, if you’re role-playing veterinarians, you might hold up a horse figurine and ask your child to help it relax while you fix its hoof!

 The possibilities are endless and you will see how much your little one enjoys playing with you.

 Communication and Lingokids

 What are your tips and tricks when it comes to communicating with your child?
-Let us know by tagging us on social media!
+Let us know by commenting below!